IZSoftware/.github/profile/README.md

   <img src="profile/IZ.PNG"/>
 </p>

-# Welcome To IZSoftwares 👋🏾👋👋🏾
+# Welcome To IZSoftwares

-Our mission is to increase the Productivity of SMEs by providing Reliable, Scalable, and Performant Digital Solutions that will meet daily needs and ease workloads of SMEs in Africa.
+Our mission is to build software products and services that will provide convenience and transform their business operations with
+Innovative, Reliable and Performant Software Solutions.

 ## Our Core Values